St. Martin's Cathedral, Utrecht: History

-The church today
+Present-day church

 What remains of St. Martin's today are the choir, the transept and the Dom Tower.
-The central nave of the cathedral which collapsed in the storm of 1674 is now a square with large trees, the Domplein.
-Stones in various colours indicate in the pavement the original outlines of the church.
+The central nave of the cathedral, which collapsed in the storm of 1674, is now a square with large trees, the Domplein.
+Stones in the pavement in various colours indicate the original outlines of the church.

+The cloister and a chapter house to the south, the latter of which is now an important hall of Utrecht University, are also still intact in their original form and standing.
+The Union of Utrecht, a founding document of the Republic of the Seven United Netherlands, was signed in the chapter house.

 In 2004, 750 years after construction began, the collapsed parts were temporarily rebuilt in scaffolding material.
 The scaffolding was also blown down in a storm, like the original nave.

-In 2013 a project has started to expose archaeological artifacts of the St. Martin cathedral.
+In 2013, a project started to expose the cathedral's archaeological artifacts.

-A cloister and a chapter house, which is now the main hall of Utrecht University, are also still standing.
-The Union of Utrecht, a founding document of the Republic of the Seven United Netherlands, was signed in the chapter house.
+Since 2019, the Dom tower has been undergoing major renovations.
+When the church spire was temporarily removed, between November 2021 and July 2022, the Nieuwe Kerk in Delft briefly became the church with the tallest tower in the Netherlands.
+The renovation works were completed in 2024 and the tower was officially opened with new lighting in November 2024.

 Burials and memorials in the Dom

 Utrecht was an important city in the western Holy Roman Empire and had particularly close links to the imperial Salian dynasty.
-In the early Middle Ages the Holy Roman Emperor was always an honorary canon of the cathedral.
+In the early Middle Ages, the Holy Roman Emperor was always an honorary canon of the cathedral.
 The Emperor Conrad II and the Emperor Henry V both died in Utrecht, in 1039 and 1125 respectively.
 Their bowels and hearts were interred in the cathedral.
 The modest "Emperors' stones" (keizerssteentjes) in the floor of the choir of the cathedral are a reminder of this fact.